SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 CSS describes how elements should be rendered on a screen.

-For example, change text color in green for all paragraph elements:
+For example, if we want to change the color of the text to green for all level one headings:
 [html]
 <p class="codepen" data-height="240" data-theme-id="39135" data-default-tab="html,result" data-user="atanas-atanasov-the-scripter" data-slug-hash="vYNYqKm" style="height: 240px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="vYNYqKm"></p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 [/html]
+<br/><br/>
 [/slide]

 [slide]